torch-core/tep-vault-standard/tep-vault.md

 #### Storage

-Vault contracts MUST implement the following persistent storage variables in the contract’s data cell, extending `TEP-74` Jetton storage requirements, as shares are represented as Jetton.
+Vault contracts MUST implement storage fields sufficient to fulfill the TEP-74 Jetton standard, as shares are represented as Jetton.

 ##### TEP-74 Required Storage